 Calcifications on mammography do not themselves turn into cancer.
 They can be a marker especially in certain patterns of an evolving cancer.
 Worrisome features are pleomorphic calcifications (different sizes and shapes in a group), branching forms (following the branches of a milk duct), or casting calcifications.
 Those features usually require a biopsy under mammogram guidance with a core needle.

-- Q How is the lymph system involved in breast cancer?
+- Q How can I survive breast cancer?